pivot-access-ltd/bma-offline-docs/commissioning-and-hardware-testing-scripts.md

 ---

 <!-- deb-2-7-cli
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2472), by [testing hardware](/t/hardware-testing/2676) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2472), by [testing hardware](/t/hardware-testing/2676) or from the command line.
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: deb-2-7-cli -->

 <!-- deb-2-7-ui
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2473), by [testing hardware](/t/hardware-testing/2677) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2473), by [testing hardware](/t/hardware-testing/2677) or from the command line (select the "CLI" option from the top menu).
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: deb-2-7-ui -->

 <!-- deb-2-8-cli
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2474), by [testing hardware](/t/hardware-testing/2678) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2474), by [testing hardware](/t/hardware-testing/2678) or from the command line.
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: deb-2-8-cli -->

 <!-- deb-2-8-ui
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2475), by [testing hardware](/t/hardware-testing/2679) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2475), by [testing hardware](/t/hardware-testing/2679) or from the command line (select the "CLI" option from the top menu).
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: deb-2-8-ui -->

 <!-- deb-2-9-cli
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2476), by [testing hardware](/t/hardware-testing/2680) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2476), by [testing hardware](/t/hardware-testing/2680) or from the command line.
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: deb-2-9-cli -->

 <!-- deb-2-9-ui
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2677), by [testing hardware](/t/hardware-testing/2681) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2677), by [testing hardware](/t/hardware-testing/2681) or from the command line (select the "CLI" option from the top menu).
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: deb-2-9-ui -->

 <!-- snap-2-7-cli
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2466), by [testing hardware](/t/hardware-testing/2670) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2466), by [testing hardware](/t/hardware-testing/2670) or from the command line.
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: snap-2-7-cli -->

 <!-- snap-2-7-ui
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2467), by [testing hardware](/t/hardware-testing/2671) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2467), by [testing hardware](/t/hardware-testing/2671) or from the command line (select the "CLI" option from the top menu).
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: snap-2-7-ui -->

 <!-- snap-2-8-cli
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2468), by [testing hardware](/t/hardware-testing/2672) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2468), by [testing hardware](/t/hardware-testing/2672) or from the command line.
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: snap-2-8-cli -->

 <!-- snap-2-8-ui
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2469), by [testing hardware](/t/hardware-testing/2673) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2469), by [testing hardware](/t/hardware-testing/2673) or from the command line (select the "CLI" option from the top menu).
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: snap-2-8-ui -->

 <!-- snap-2-9-cli
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2470), by [testing hardware](/t/hardware-testing/2674) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2470), by [testing hardware](/t/hardware-testing/2674) or from the command line.
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: snap-2-9-cli -->

 <!-- snap-2-9-ui
-Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2471), by [testing hardware](/t/hardware-testing/2675) or from the [command line](/t/cli-commissioning-and-hardware-testing-scripts/832).
+Scripts can be selected to run from web UI [during commissioning](/t/commission-machines/2471), by [testing hardware](/t/hardware-testing/2675) or from the command line (select the "CLI" option from the top menu).
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as: snap-2-9-ui -->

 Add machine -&gt; Enlistment (runs built-in commissioning scripts MAAS) -&gt; New -&gt; Commission (runs built-in and custom commissioning scripts) -&gt; Ready -&gt; Deploy